mapeditor/tiled/docs/manual/python.rst

 ---------------------

-Any errors that happen while parsing or running the script are printed to the Debug Console, which can be enabled in *View > Views and Toolbars
+Any errors that happen while parsing or running the script are printed to the Console, which can be enabled in *View > Views and Toolbars
-> Debug Console*.
+> Console*.

 API Reference
 -------------